Turkish military coup trial nears verdict

 By Ece Toksabay

-SILIVRI, Turkey The trial of hundreds of Turkish military officers accused of plotting to overthrow Prime Minister Tayyip Erdogan's government appeared to be approaching a conclusion on Monday after a state prosecutor called for the court to move to a verdict.
+SILIVRI, Turkey, Aug 6 The trial of hundreds of Turkish military officers accused of plotting to overthrow Prime Minister Tayyip Erdogan's government appeared to be approaching a conclusion on Monday after a state prosecutor called for the court to move to a verdict.

 The prosecutor's call raised the prospect of a rapid end to the two-year-old "Sledgehammer" trial, which has tarnished the standing of the once all-powerful military.